Igor-Palaguta/MotoSwift/README.md

 ## Installation
 Clone or download project.

-Run Swift Package Manager build command:
+Build motoswift with:
-`swift build --configuration release`
+`make bundle`

-Now you can find MotoSwift in `./.build/release/motoswift`
+Now you can find motoswift in `./motoswift/bin`

 ## Usage

-* **motoswift entity** - Renders every entity to separate file
+* **motoswift entity** - Applies entity template and renders every entity to separate file

   Options:
     * --model - Path to CoreData model.